 The ALJ federal judge sends an appealed denial back to may be the same one who considered the case at a previous level of appeal, or a different person altogether.
 Either way, the ALJ would decide to either award or deny SSDI benefits to the claimant.
 If the ALJ again denies the claim, the case can go through the same appeals process, just as it did before.

-Experienced attorneys understand how difficult your situation can be when you receive a denial of your claim from SSA.
+Our experienced SS disability attorneys understand how difficult your situation can be when you receive a denial of your claim from SSA.
 An Alpharetta SSDI appeals lawyer will work with you to strengthen your claim for benefits throughout the appeals process.
-Call today to find out what options may be available in your case.
+Call our social security disability law firm today to find out what options may be available in your case.

 We are ready to help you, and offer multiple ways to reach us.